BranchingBad/didactic-chainsaw/README.md

 # didactic-chainsaw

 A multilingual implementation of bidirectional translation between standard English text and **Unified English Braille (UEB) Grade 1 (uncontracted)**.
-This repository provides implementations in Python, Java, C#, and JavaScript, complete with comprehensive test suites.
+This repository provides implementations in Python, Java, C#, and JavaScript, complete with comprehensive test suites and an interactive web application.

 ---